How to read a certificate of insurance form

 When you request a certificate of insurance from a person or business, you'll want to look the form over carefully.
 Once you receive it, here’s what to look for:

 - Make sure the company name on the form matches the vendor name that you are hiring.

 - Verify that the policy expiration date does not come before the completion date of your project.
 If it does, ask the vendor to submit another COI confirming the policy’s renewal.

-- Make sure the company has general liability insurance at the very least, as well as workers’ compensation insurance.
-These policies will cover you for any third-party losses (property damage, bodily injuries) the vendor causes, as well as any injuries to his or her employees during your project.
+- Check the type of coverage.
+You likely want them to have general liability insurance and workers’ compensation coverage.
+These policies will cover you for any third-party losses (property damage, bodily injuries, etc.) the vendor causes, as well as any injuries to their employees during your project.

-- Determine that the vendor’s liability limits meet or exceed the limits on your own insurance.
+- Determine that the vendor’s liability limits meet or exceed the limits on your own insurance and any state insurance requirements.
 If they don’t, consider requiring the person to purchase additional insurance.

 In rare cases, business owners will present counterfeit COIs because they can’t afford to maintain genuine insurance.
 If you have any reason to doubt someone, request the COI directly from the person’s insurance agent or broker.